 Smell

 Wood polish and warm electronics.
-The ozone hum of holographic projectors.
+The ozone hum of holographic projectors running hot.
 Body heat during packed assemblies, mixing with the timber's aged warmth.

 Texture

 Salvaged timber, rough under the hand.
-Warm, slightly uneven lighting on skin.
 The hard edge of mismatched chairs — each one a different height, a different material, a different story of where it came from.

-Pre-BEA rallies have grown each year: 800 in 2181, 1,400 in 2182, 2,100 with overflow in 2183.
-A fourth is being planned.
-Each rally fills the Hall past capacity and spills into the Cultural Quarter corridors.
+The fourth rally is being planned.
+The organizing committee has already reserved the plaza for overflow.
 The movement grows not because it advertises, but because the system keeps creating new people with reasons to show up.

 The Split